usekarma/aws-iac/README.md

 This repository is part of a broader open-source deployment framework focused on configuration-driven infrastructure in AWS.

-It is developed independently as part of a modular, extensible architecture designed to support long-term maintainability, auditability, and reuse.
+It is maintained as part of the [Adage](https://github.com/usekarma/adage) project and supports scalable, multi-environment, multi-account architecture patterns.

-For a complete overview, see [Adage: AWS Deployment Framework](https://github.com/usekarma/adage).

 ---

 ## Next Steps

-To adopt this in your own environment:

-1. Fork this repo and define your own components.
+1. Fork this repo and define your own components under `components/`
-2. Use `aws-config` to manage deployment inputs.
+2. Use [`aws-config`](https://github.com/usekarma/aws-config) to publish deployment inputs
-3. Integrate with CI/CD to automate validation and deployment workflows.
-4. Use `scripts/deploy.sh` to safely apply or destroy individual components.
+3. Use `scripts/deploy.sh` to deploy components safely
+4. Inject `IAC_PREFIX` as needed for alternate frameworks or naming schemes